burnbabyburn/rpi23-gen-image/README.md

 ---

 #### Networking settings (DHCP):
-This parameter `ENABLE_ETH_DHCP` is used to set up networking auto-configuration in `/etc/systemd/network/eth0.network`.
-This parameter `ENABLE_WIFI_DHCP` is used to set up networking auto-configuration in `/etc/systemd/network/wlan0.network`.
+`ENABLE_ETH_DHCP` is used to set up networking auto-configuration in `/etc/systemd/network/eth0.network`.
+`ENABLE_WIFI_DHCP` is used to set up networking auto-configuration in `/etc/systemd/network/wlan0.network`.
 The default location of network configuration files in the Debian `stretch` release was changed to `/lib/systemd/network`.`

 |Option|Value|default value|desciption|
 |---|---|---|---|